sheldongordon4/falcon9-landing-prediction/README.md

 10. Rank the count of landing outcomes (such as Failure (drone ship) or Success (ground pad)) between the date 2010-06-04 and 2017-03-20, in descending order

 ### Results
+- Generated a site map with markers and color-coded clusters to visualize launch sites, classified success/failure, and calculated and visualized distances to the nearest coastline, highway, and city for enhanced analysis.
+- Built a dashboard with dropdown options for each launch site, displaying a pie chart of success/failure percentages and a summary chart for all sites, along with a slider-controlled scatter plot showing booster version success rates based on payload mass.

 <img width="868" alt="Launch Site Map with Class Markers" src="https://github.com/user-attachments/assets/80a1e7ee-665d-4fbc-b69a-689754bd4819">
 <img width="874" alt="Launch Site Proximity to nearest City" src="https://github.com/user-attachments/assets/5e8d3485-4244-4a45-9286-764c63f33bb5">
 <img width="976" alt="Pie Chart showing Success Contribution of All Sites" src="https://github.com/user-attachments/assets/8036002f-8c44-497c-9c29-74e956fcb89f">